Protein Design with Guided Discrete Diffusion: Experiments

-We present our binding affinity results in the right panel of \autoref{fig:ab_lead_optimization}.
-17 designs (25\%) bound to the target antigen, with $-\log_{10}(\mathrm{KD})$ values ranging from 6 to 8.
-3 (4.4\%) of the designs had higher measured binding affinity than the original seed measurement. \autoref{fig:ab_lead_optimization} also reports binding affinity results of a related experiment from \citet{shanehsazzadeh2023unlocking} for context, though we emphasize that there are substantial differences between our wetlab validation and that of \citet{shanehsazzadeh2023unlocking} which prevent a true apples-to-apples comparison.
+\autoref{fig:ab_lead_optimization} also reports binding affinity results of a related experiment from \citet{shanehsazzadeh2023unlocking} for context, though we emphasize that there are substantial differences between our wetlab validation and that of \citet{shanehsazzadeh2023unlocking} which prevent a true apples-to-apples comparison.
 In the latter experiment 1M designs were generated for the HER2 target and screened with a high-throughput assay.
 After screening 421 designs were validated with a high-fidelity surface plasmon resonance (SPR) assay.
 In addition to wetlab screening, their experiment also restricted edits to specific antibody CDRs.
-We optimized antibodies for a different therapeutic target and relied exclusively on \textit{in silico} screening before validating with SPR, while placing no explicit restrictions on the edit locations.
+We optimized antibodies for a range of targets including HER2 and relied exclusively on \textit{in silico} screening before validating with SPR, while placing no explicit restrictions on the edit locations.
 Despite these differences, our results provide initial evidence that it is possible to generate enriched libraries of antibody designs exclusively with \textit{in silico} methods operating only on primary sequence.
 While the experimental validation provided is preliminary, we are actively pursuing more rigorous experimental testing in the form of up-scaled and repeated expression and binding experiments and specificity assessment.